Shockwave Therapy Cambridge

 • Frozen Shoulder (adhesive capsulitis)

-• Broken bones that have failed to heal (non-unions)
+• Fractured bones that won’t heal (nonunions)

 • Shin Splints